Intuit Merchant Services

 |Key Points – BBB Report|

 Although Intuit Merchant Services used to share a Better Business Bureau (BBB) profile with Innovative Merchant Solutions independently of the company’s overall profile, it now appears as though the BBB has grouped both entities under the overall Intuit profile.
-As of this update, the BBB is reporting 1,651 complaints filed against Intuit within the last 36 months, which is up from the 456 reported on the now-defunct merchant services division profile.
-The majority of the complaints mirror those filed elsewhere online and indicate a high percentage of problems with billing, advertising, and problems with service.
+As of this update, the BBB is reporting 1,739 complaints filed against Intuit within the last 36 months.
+The majority of the complaints mirror those filed elsewhere online and indicate a high percentage of problems with billing, advertising, and service.
 It should be noted that many of these complaints have been filed by end users who have experienced problems with the company’s non-merchant services.

 The BBB is awarding the company an “A+“ rating and showing accreditation since 2010.
 The high rating may be due to the fact that nearly 90% of the complaints have been resolved to the merchants’ satisfaction.
 It is our stance that Intuit should be doing a better job of preventing the complaints in the first place and, therefore, the BBB’s rating will be adjusted to a “C-” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.